Pjb518/FoundryVTT-Level-Up-Official/README.md

 The system currently has dedicated sheets for both PCs and NPCs, both of which feature various pieces of helpful automation, including roll buttons and resource tracking.

-Make sure to update regularly, as new features are currently being added very regularly!
+Make sure to update regularly, as new features are currently being added all the time!

+If you want to keep up to date with the system's development and influence its future, join our [community Discord server](https://discord.gg/XtkZ6RkN9E).

 ## Funding